Projects per year

 Biography

-Our team is also involved with education, with specific focus on laboratory training for apprentices and veterinary medicine students, and research projects.
-We predominantly carry out phenotypic and genotypic analyses of important veterinary bacterial isolates, with particular focus on epidemiology, virulence, zoonotic potential and antimicrobial resistance.
+We are also a research active team, focussing predominantly on phenotypic and genotypic analyses of important veterinary bacterial isolates, with particular focus on epidemiology, virulence, zoonotic potential and antimicrobial resistance.

 Projects